-Brown butter, also known as beurre noisette, is made by cooking butter long enough to turn the milk solids and salt particles brown while cooking out any water present in the butter.
+Brown butter, also known as beurre noisette, is made by cooking unsalted butter long enough to turn the milk solids brown while cooking out any water present in the butter.
 Often described as tasting nutty or toasty, it has a deeper, richer, more intense flavor than melted or clarified butter.
-Brown butter is traditionally served with fish, but makes a delicious topping for vegetables such as Brussels sprouts and broccoli.
+Brown butter is traditionally served with fish, but it makes a delicious topping for vegetables such as Brussels sprouts and broccoli.
 Desserts get a flavor boost from brown butter, too, whether it's baked into cookies and cakes, or whipped into frostings.

-4. Cook, stirring constantly, until the butter becomes a light tan color as the milk solids toast in the hot fat.
-At this point, you can take the pan off the burner because the butter will continue cooking even after you remove it from the burner.
-Notice the dramatic change in color: it should be nut-brown and have a toasty aroma.
+3. Stir or swirl the pan constantly, until the butter becomes a light tan color as the milk solids toast in the hot fat.
+At this point, you can take the pan off the burner because the butter will continue cooking even after you remove it from the heat.
+Notice the dramatic change in color—it should be nut-brown and have a toasty aroma.
 Pour the brown butter into a separate bowl to keep it from cooking further.
 If the butter gets overcooked, the milk solids will scorch and turn black, and the butter will have a very bitter taste.

 Using Brown Butter

 So that's how to make brown butter sauce.
 You can use brown butter in its liquid state or cool it into a solid and substitute it in recipes for regular butter.
 Note: The brown butter will reduce in volume as the water content cooks off.
 One cup (2 sticks or ½ pound butter) will yield ¾ cup brown butter.

 - Lightly browned butter is excellent with vegetables.

 - Medium browned butter is what you want for pasta and fish dishes, and in baked goods and frostings.

 - Dark (but not blackened) butter has a more bitter taste, yet it's still used in some traditional French dishes; in this very dark state, it's called black butter, or beurre noir.